 In the novels, he's an Unwanted Harem, attracting both young girls (such as Etna, Flonne, her younger sister Ozonne, Gordon's 13-year-old daughter Jane,) and Sakura, an adult woman.

 Ike from Fire Emblem: Path of Radiance and Radiant Dawn shows no romantic or sexual interest in women even up to the end of the games he stars in.
 Unlike every other Lord in the series, he doesn't even have the option to marry!
 However, there is a great deal of Ho Yay between Ike and Soren (and Ranulf to a lesser extent).
 Arguments over Ike falling into this trope or Hide Your Lesbians being in play still persist.

-Fire Emblem Awakening reveals that he has a descendant named Paris, but with the possibility that he's actually an indirect descendant (Ike's sister gets married at the end of Radiant Dawn) and nothing referring to Ike having a wife or children, he still possibly qualifies as this trope.
+Fire Emblem Awakening reveals that he has a descendant named Paris (Priam in the English version), but with the possibility that he's actually an indirect descendant (Ike's sister gets married at the end of Radiant Dawn) and nothing referring to Ike having a wife or children, he still possibly qualifies as this trope.

 Flik from Suikoden has refused a lot of suitors who flirt with him, especially Nina, because he has made a vow to be loyal to his first lover Odessa... even though she's already dead.

 Worth noting that it might be cultural and not just personal.
 Men from the Warriors' Village inscribe the name of their true love upon their sword—Flik's love for Odessa was strong enough that he named his sword after her.
 To Flik, there simply may not be anyone else he's capable of loving on the same level he loved Odessa.